biopragmatics/bioregistry/docs/CONTRIBUTING.md

 Original discussion about minimum prefix requirements can be found at https://github.com/biopragmatics/bioregistry/issues/158.

+#### Miscellaneous Requirements

+- Do not include titles (e.g., Dr.) in contact information for the requester, reviewer, nor contact for a resource.

 #### Choosing a Good Prefix

 1. Prefixes should be chosen in a way to minimize confusion (e.g., prefixes